California High-Speed Rail

 YouTube video

-8. If the I-5 Freeway HSR alignment was chosen, it would require 25-30 miles of deep tunneling under mountains that peak at 4160 feet and cross the San Andreas Fault underground.
+8. If the I-5 Freeway HSR alignment were chosen, it would require 25-30 miles of deep tunneling under mountains that peak at 4160 feet and cross the San Andreas Fault underground.
 In contrast, the Burbank Airport-Palmdale-Central Valley Corridor alignment requires less tunnel mileage and crosses the San Andreas Fault above ground for an alignment that psychologically invites higher ridership.

 Northern Bookend Upgrades